Net Force Calculator

 Newton’s second law states that the net force acting on an object equals the product of its mass and its acceleration.
 In equation form:

-Here F is force, m is mass, and a is acceleration.
+Here F_net is the net force, m is mass, and a is acceleration.

 Variables ka explanation: